shasss447/shasss447.github.io/content/projects-generated.md

 ## Bank-Management App

 This project is a modest application of C++.
 It serves as an implementation of my basic understanding of data structures, algorithms, and the STL (Standard Template Library).
 Bank management system, the name itself explains what it does.
 The application offers two initial options: opening a new account or logging into an existing one.
-When opening a new account, the user is prompted to provide basic details such as name, age, and phone number, which are then stored in a struct. `Hashing`s is employed to generate a unique account number, which is stored in an unordered map with the account number as the key and the struct as the value.
+When opening a new account, the user is prompted to provide basic details such as name, age, and phone number, which are then stored in a struct. `Hashing` is employed to generate a unique account number, which is stored in an unordered map with the account number as the key and the struct as the value.
 Additionally, the data is also stored in a text file.
 Logging in requires entering the account number and password.

 Some noteworthy functions of the system includes money withdrawal, deposit, and transfer.
 Withdrawal and deposit operations are carried out within the same account, allowing for withdrawing funds as long as the amount does not exceed the available balance, and depositing any desired amount.
 Transfer functionality enables the transfer of funds to another existing account.